 Hit The Trails At Palo Duro

 By far, the most popular activity in the canyon is hiking.
-The park’s trails range from flat and easy to steep and rugged, but even just walking along the paved roads gives countless opportunities to see the towering mesas and the diverse wildlife, like coyotes, rabbits, deer, and the nimble, regal aoudads.
+The Texas Parks and Wildlife trails range from flat and easy to steep and rugged, but even a hike along the paved roads gives countless opportunities to see the towering mesas and the diverse wildlife, like coyotes, rabbits, deer, and the nimble, regal aoudads.

 Pro Tip: Always pack more water than you need.
 The canyon floor can become blistering hot, reaching 120 degrees during the warmer months, and the park ranger told us most of the first-aid emergencies are due to over-exertion and dehydration.
 Never begin a hike without at least a half-gallon of water per person, per hour.